-There are certain risks associated with the servicers of commercial real estate loans underlying CMBS and other investments.
+nercial real estate loans underlying CMBS and other invest

 The exercise of remedies and successful realization of liquidation proceeds relating to commercial real estate loans underlying CMBS and other investments may be highly dependent on the performance of the servicer or special servicer.
-The servicer may not be appropriately staffed or compensated to immediately address issues or concerns with the underlying loans.
-Such servicers may exit the business and need to be replaced, which could have a negative impact on the portfolio due to lack of focus during a transition.
+The servicer may not be The exercise of remedies and successful realization of liquidation proceeds relating to commercial real estate loans underlying loans.
+Such as a formation appropriately affects stated or compensated to immediately address sissues or concerns with the underlying loans.
+Sand need to be replaced, which could have a negative impact on the portfolio due to lack of focus during a transition.
 Special servicers frequently are affiliated with investors who have purchased the most subordinate bond classes, and certain servicing actions, such as a loan extension instead of forcing a borrower pay off, may benefit the subordinate bond classes more so than the senior bonds.
 While servicers are obligated to service the portfolio subject to a servicing standard and maximize the present value of the loans for all bond classes, servicers with an affiliate investment in the CMBS or other investments may have a conflict of interest.
 There may be a limited number of special servicers available, particularly those which do not have conflicts of interest.
 In addition, to the extent any such servicers fail to effectively perform their obligations pursuant to the applicable servicing agreements, such failure may adversely affect our investments.

-We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition.
+We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition

 We may invest from time to time in commercial mortgage loans, including mezzanine loans and B-notes, which are secured by multifamily, commercial or other properties and are subject to risks of delinquency and foreclosure and risks of loss.
 Commercial real estate loans are generally not fully amortizing, which means that they may have a significant principal balance or balloon payment due on maturity.
 Full satisfaction of the balloon payment by a commercial borrower is heavily dependent on the availability of subsequent financing or a functioning sales market, as well as other factors such as the value of the property, the level of prevailing mortgage rates, the borrower's equity in the property and the financial condition and operating history of the property and the borrower.
-In certain situations, and during periods of credit distress, the unavailability of real estate financing may lead to default by a commercial borrower.
-In addition, in the absence of any such takeout financing, the ability of a borrower to repay a loan secured by an income-producing property will depend upon the successful operation of such property rather than upon the existence of independent income or assets of the borrower.
+In certain situations, and during periods of credit distress, the unavailability of real estate financing may lead to default on commercial borrower.
+In addition, in the absence of any such takeout financing, the ability of a borrower to repay a loan secured by an incomproper or producing property will depend upon the successful operation of such property rather than upon the existence of independent income or assets of the borrower.
 If the net operating income of the property is reduced, the borrower's ability to repay the loan may be impaired.
 Furthermore, we may not have the same access to information in connection with investments in commercial mortgage loans, either when investigating a potential investment or after making an investment, as compared to publicly traded securities.